• DNDi-20_Logo_No-Tagline_EN_Full Colour

 What new treatments for visceral leishmaniasis are needed?

-WHO has set the target date for the elimination of this disease from the Indian subcontinent to 2020.
+WHO has set the target date for the elimination of this disease in South-East Asia Region by 2026.
 In order to achieve this goal and improve treatment in other regions, people with visceral leishmaniasis need treatments that are oral, safe, effective, low cost, and short course.

 What visceral leishmaniasis treatments are we working on?